Ghislaine Maxwell Found Guilty Of 5 Charges In Sex Trafficking Trial

 NEW YORK (CBSNewYork) — Ghislaine Maxwell was found guilty of five of six sex trafficking charges Wednesday in New York City.

-Maxwell was found guilty of three counts of conspiracy to entice individuals under the age of 17 to travel in interstate commerce with intent to engage in illegal sexual activity.
-She was also found guilty of conspiracy to commit sex trafficking of individuals under the age of 18 and sex trafficking of an individual under the age of 18.READ MORE: Jury Continues Deliberating In Trial Of Ghislaine Maxwell
+The jury found Maxwell guilty of three counts of conspiracy to entice individuals under the age of 17 to travel in interstate commerce with intent to engage in illegal sexual activity.
+She was also found guilty of conspiracy to commit sex trafficking of individuals under the age of 18 and sex trafficking of an individual under the age of 18.READ MORE: COVID-19 Fears Hanging Over Ghislaine Maxwell Trial As Deliberations Continue For A Fifth Day

-The jury found Maxwell not guilty of one count of enticement of an individual under the age of 17 to travel with intent to engage in illegal sexual activity.
+Maxwell was found not guilty of one count of enticement of an individual under the age of 17 to travel with intent to engage in illegal sexual activity.

-U.S. Attorney Damian Williams released the following statement in response to the verdict:
+As CBS2’s Lisa Rozner reports, Maxwell did not cry as the verdict was read but was stoic.

+Wednesday evening, Maxwell’s defense attorney Bobbi Sternheim said, “We firmly believe in Ghislaine’s innocence.
+Obviously, we are very disappointed with the verdict.”

 The jury began deliberations just after 5 p.m.
 Monday and asked for a readback of testimony Tuesday.

-Throughout the trial, Maxwell appeared cheerful at times when interacting with her lawyers and family members.
+Throughout the trial, the 60-year-old appeared cheerful at times when interacting with her lawyers and family members.
 She actively passed notes with her attorneys and seemed emotional at one point.

 Prosecutors argued Maxwell was Jeffrey Epstein’s “right hand” and “the lady of the house,” who recruited and groomed teenagers — some as young as 14 and often from broken homes — to give Epstein massages for money, which they allege turned into sexual abuse, sometimes with Maxwell joining in.